 Fibromyalgia is an ominous whirlpool of pain and suffering

-There are other symptoms which go along with the pain and fatigue: sleeping problems, numbness and tingling, migraines, digestive problems, bowel dysfunction, bladder nuisances, nausea, joint pains (especially in the hips), insomnia, and a few more, depending on the person.
+There are other symptoms which go along with the pain and fatigue: Sleeping problems, numbness and tingling, migraines, digestive problems, bowel dysfunction, bladder nuisances, nausea, joint pains (especially in the hips) and insomnia.

 Most patients also report having restless leg syndrome, an unbearable urge to move their legs, which can make falling asleep more difficult.

-Doctors, researchers, and scientist predict that both genetic and environmental factors tend to influence the development of the condition.
-They suspect that the condition occurs when a person’s system becomes hypersensitive and the body cannot process pain as it should.
+Both genetic and environmental factors tend to influence the development of the condition.
+The most recent hypothesis is that that the condition occurs when a person’s system becomes hypersensitive and the body cannot process pain as it should.

-Fibromyalgia is not progressive nor fatal, but sometimes the pain can be so severe it becomes almost unbearable.
+Fibromyalgia is not progressive nor fatal, but the pain it causes can be so severe that it becomes almost unbearable.
 Although it can be terribly painful, fibromyalgia does not cause any permanent damage to joints, soft tissues or muscles.

-However, doctors think that the condition actually causes increased pain sensations in the brain, like irregular activity of neurotransmitters which are responsible for transporting pain signals.
+Conventional medicine speculates that the condition actually causes increased pain sensations in the brain and that the irregular activity of neurotransmitters is responsible for transporting pain signals.
+If this happens several times, pain receptors develop a memory and they simply overreact to the pain signal over and over again.

-What was really interesting to me is that women make 80 to 90 percent of all fibromyalgia patients.
+What was really interesting to me is that as much as 80 to 90 percent of all fibromyalgia patients are women.

 There is no pharmaceutical cure for fibromyalgia

-Fibromyalgia is still relatively new in medical circles.
-Therefore, there is no specific medication for it.
+Fibromyalgia is still relatively new in medical circles and there is no specific medication for it.
 The condition is usually treated with painkillers, antidepressants and anti-seizure medications.

 There are three drugs commonly being used for treating fibromyalgia:

 - Lyrica (pregabalin)